amalgamaria/secretariat/docs/additional-resources/calendar.rst

 You will find the CHG Bioinformatics and Statistics Laboratory (BSL) calendar below.
 It includes periodic reminders of good data management practices as well as our scheduled workshops.

-.. attention: This is a public calendar, so feel free to add it so that you don't miss anything!
+.. attention:: This is a public calendar, so feel free to add it so that you don't miss anything!

 .. raw:: html